Dream of having the confidence to travel solo?

 There are three very important reasons to dine at Dulce Patria.
 San Pellegrino says its one of the 50 best restaurants in Latin America.
 The chef is an alarmingly inventive woman, Martha Ortiz.
 Most importantly, the food is fantastic.

-I began my evening with a stunning mezcal and orange cocktail with this scrumptiously insane chile foam on top and a chile candy on the side.
+I began my evening with a stunning mezcal and orange cocktail topped with scrumptiously insane chile foam and nestled beside a chile candy.
 It was a feast for the eyes and also for my tongue.
 As far as I am concerned, people need to combine booze and candy more often.
 Less health for all, that’s my motto!

 24 hour treat: grasshoppers